 This isn’t to say that utility solar market isn’t growing, because it is.
 However, there are fears that an unchecked boom could lead to a crash for the biggest of farms.

-A significant subsidy which has helped numerous households achieve substantial energy independence amounts to 30 percent in federal tax credit for those who own a solar panel system.
-Unfortunately, this enticing incentive could fall to 20 percent in 2019.
+A significant subsidy which has helped numerous households achieve substantial energy independence amounts to 26 percent in federal tax credit for those who own a solar panel system.
+Unfortunately, this enticing incentive is set to expire.

 Consequently to all this, power companies have rushed to build huge utility solar farms this year, which has over-inflated the market, whereas it’s possible it’ll become under-inflated in the future.
 Research company IHS published a report earlier that as of this summer the US plans to generate 32 gigawatts of solar power by the end of next year.